riazul701/dev-notes/DevOps/Config/Chezmoi.md

 ## Notes

+* Make sure `encryption` is added to the top level section at the beginning of the config, before any other sections.

 * Using template `Init` function (`promptChoice`) generate dynamic data to chezmoi config file `~/.config/chezmoi/chezmoi.toml` and use this data in template files if-else code.

 * By default, chezmoi will use your preferred editor as defined by the `$VISUAL` or `$EDITOR` environment variables, falling back to a default editor depending on your operating system (`vi` on UNIX-like operating systems, `notepad.exe` on Windows).